boaromayo/boaromayo.net-portfolio/_posts/2017-08-08-got-site-up-and-running.md

 The drawback for maintaining this website, though, is that I'll have the domain name for a year.
 Then, I'll have to renew this when the time comes.
 Provided if I have enough money, it'll be a breeze.

 All of this sounds obvious to people who've maintained a website before, but to novices in website building like me, who want to have end-to-end control in everything, that feeling's so nice, yet fleeting.
 Now I've got to buckle down and change the theme from this drab minimalist gray to something appealing.

+**Note:** After fixing the config file to assure that any future updates get counted, the site's now absolutely up!